hongvin/kix1001/pages/tutorial/course.md

 6. Extra resources are available in this website, such as solving the questions using [MATLAB]({{ site.url }}/matlab), [Python]({{ site.url }}/python), [Mathematica]({{ site.url }}/mathematica).
 Not compulsory, but for your own knowledge!
 7. Ask if you need any help.

+## Website Usage Agreement

+1. **It is suggested that you view the solution online, and do not share the solution to your junior!**
+2. The solution for tutorial will be taken down right before the exam started.

 ## Marks Distribution

 | Assessment | Topics | Dates | Percentage (%) |